 Buzz Lightyear’s Space Ranger Spin (6.5/10) — Buzz Lightyear enlists your help in an interactive and competitive game-attraction to save the universe in this blast-em-up, ride-through adventure.
 It’s like a ride-through video game, and is fun.
 Lines fluctuate greatly for this and can be very long, but generally aren’t too bad at the end of the day.

 Tomorrowland Speedway (4/10) — Kids might like it as it gives them a chance to drive; save for that, it’s really not a good attraction.
 The smell of exhausting and loud puttering of engines can both be very off-putting.

 The Many Adventures of Winnie the Pooh (6.5/10) — An okay dark ride, but there’s a good chance kids will have more fun playing in the queue than on the actual ride.
 This is a popular attraction, but is not worth a long wait time; do it early or late in the day when lines are short, if at all.

 Barnstormer (4.5/10) – A roller coaster only for kids who want to prove themselves on a coaster, but are too short for other coasters.
 Everyone else should avoid this due to long waits, short duration, and lackluster visuals.
 It has a 35″ height requirement.

-Mad Tea Party (5/10) – A fun and iconic diversion, although there’s really nothing more to this experience than a similar one at a local fair.
+Mad Tea Party (5/10) – A fun and iconic whimsical ride, although there’s really nothing more to this experience than a similar one at a local fair.

 Prince Charming Regal Carrousel (4.5) – Ordinary carousel.
 Okay at night if there’s no wait and you have time to kill.